Mirror symmetry for the Tate curve via tropical and log corals: Counts of Log Corals

 just coming from our degeneration situation as in \cite{NS}.
 Therefore, throughout this paper we comfortably assume the basic monoid $Q$ is given by the natural numbers.
-Moreover, there is no need for working with higher dimensional moduli spaces or with virtual fundamental classes, as the moduli space of the stable log maps over $\Spec \CC^{\dagger}$ form a proper Deligne-Mumford stack of finite type (\cite{logGW}, $\mathcal{x} 3$).
+Moreover, there is no need for working with higher dimensional moduli spaces or with virtual fundamental classes, as the moduli space of the stable log maps over $\Spec \CC^{\dagger}$ form a proper Deligne-Mumford stack of finite type \cite[Cor. $2.8$]{logGW}.
 The general theory is also too restricted because we will have to admit non-complete domains.
-The presence of non-complete components requires an ad hoc treatment of compactness of our moduli space that is special to our situation. \end{remark} In this section we define and discuss the properties of the special kind of log maps with non-complete components which we refer to as \emph{log corals}.
-We first recall a couple of definitions from \cite{logGW}. \begin{definition} A \emph{log smooth curve} over the standard log point ${\Spec\CC}^{\dagger}$ consists of a fine saturated log scheme $C^{\dagger}:=(C,\mathcal{M}_C)$ with a log smooth, integral morphism $\pi:C^{\dagger} \rightarrow {\Spec\CC}^{\dagger}$ of relative dimension $1$ such that every fibre of $\pi$ is a reduced and connected curve. \end{definition} Note that we do not demand $C$ to be \emph{proper} which is the case in (\cite{logGW}, Defn. $1.3$).
+The presence of non-complete components requires an ad hoc treatment of compactness of our moduli space that is special to our situation. \end{remark} \begin{definition} A \emph{log smooth curve} over the standard log point ${\Spec\CC}^{\dagger}$ consists of a fine saturated log scheme $C^{\dagger}:=(C,\mathcal{M}_C)$ with a log smooth, integral morphism $\pi:C^{\dagger} \rightarrow {\Spec\CC}^{\dagger}$ of relative dimension $1$ such that every fibre of $\pi$ is a reduced and connected curve. \end{definition} Note that we do not demand $C$ to be \emph{proper} which is the case in \cite[Defn. $1.3$]{logGW}.
 If we specify a tuple of sections $\textbf{x}:=(x_1,\cdots,x_l)$ of $ \pi$ so that over the non-critical locus $U\subset C$ of $\pi$ we have then we call the log smooth curve ${C}^{\dagger}$ \emph{marked} and denote it by $(C / {\Spec\CC}^{\dagger},\textbf{x})$.
 Before going through more details we would first like to make a few remarks on the local structure of log smooth curves over $\Spec \CC^{\dagger}$.
 Let $0\in \Spec\CC$ be the closed point.
 Then we have an isomorphism

 Let $\sigma: \NN\to \M_{\Spec \CC,0}$ be the chart for the log structure on $\Spec \CC$ around $0\in \Spec\CC$, given by